davidfoo07/ip/README.md

 All you need to do is:

 1. Clone the repository with this command: git clone https://github.com/davidfoo07/ip.git
-2. cd in to the ip directory.
+2. cd into the ip directory.
 3. Run it with this command: java -jar build/libs/g.jar
 4. Add your tasks.
 5. Let it manage your tasks for you 😉